Tuscarawas County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Tuscarawas County is located in east-central Ohio, with its county seat in New Philadelphia.
-The county’s judicial system includes the Court of Common Pleas (with General, Juvenile, and Probate divisions), the New Philadelphia Municipal Court, the Tuscarawas County Court – Southern District, and two Mayor’s Courts.
-The Clerk of Courts and the Probate Court each maintain distinct record sets, and understanding which office holds the documents you need is essential before submitting a request.
+Tuscarawas County sits in east-central Ohio, with its county seat in New Philadelphia.
+The county's judicial system includes the Court of Common Pleas (with General, Juvenile, and Probate divisions), the New Philadelphia Municipal Court, the Tuscarawas County Court Southern District, and two Mayors Courts.
+The Clerk of Courts and the Probate Court each maintain separate sets of records, so it's worth knowing which office holds what you need before submitting a request.

-Residents and members of the public looking for Ohio court records can begin by consulting official clerk offices, visiting courthouse public-access terminals, or using online docket-search tools maintained by the courts themselves.
-OhioCourts.us may also assist in identifying statewide court resources and locating publicly available case information for Tuscarawas County and other Ohio jurisdictions.
+If you're looking for Ohio court records, you can start with official clerk offices, visit courthouse public-access terminals, or use online docket-search tools maintained by the courts themselves.
+OhioCourts.us can also help identify statewide court resources and locate publicly available case information for Tuscarawas County and other Ohio jurisdictions.

 How to Look Up a Court Case in Tuscarawas County?

-Tuscarawas County provides several avenues for locating court case information, depending on the court division and the type of record involved.
+Tuscarawas County gives you several ways to search for court case information, depending on the court division and the type of record involved.

 Online Search Options

-- Common Pleas Docket Search — The General Division of the Court of Common Pleas operates an eServices docket search portal where users can look up civil, criminal, and domestic-relations cases.
-Searches can be conducted by case number or party name.
-Case numbers follow a standard format (e.g., 2024 CV 01 0123 for civil, 2024 CR 01 0123 for criminal).
+- Common Pleas Docket Search — The General Division of the Court of Common Pleas runs an eServices docket search portal where you can look up civil, criminal, and domestic-relations cases by case number or party name.
+Case numbers follow a standard format — for example, 2024 CV 01 0123 for civil cases and 2024 CR 01 0123 for criminal cases.

-- Municipal Court Record Search — The New Philadelphia Municipal Court maintains a separate CourtView record search covering traffic, criminal misdemeanor, and civil cases filed in that court.
+- Municipal Court Record Search — The New Philadelphia Municipal Court has a separate CourtView record search covering traffic, criminal misdemeanor, and civil cases filed in that court.

 - Recorder's Office Online Portal — For land and property records, the Tuscarawas County Recorder offers an online search tool that indexes deeds, mortgages, liens, and other recorded instruments.